 Material needs – How much do you need to earn each month to live your life with the quality you deserve?
 What kind of devices, services or facilities do you need to achieve that quality of life?
 How to make your assets produce those financial means.

 Health – Perhaps you want to play football with your grand children when you turn 70?
 Do you need to change your habits for eating, thinking, resting and physical exercise to make it possible?
-If yes, then in what specifically you need to do?
+If yes, then what kind of actions do you need to take?

 Vacation – How do you want to spend (invest) your free time?
 What kind of hobbies you want to take up?
 Where do you want to travel and what to experience?

-Some websites for finding inspiration to make your needs-lists: Your 100 Things : Life Goals Lists on SuperViva : Reaper List : Day Zero : Barefoot List : 43things.com
+Some websites for finding inspiration to make your needs-lists: Reaper List : Barefoot List : 43things.com

 6. Make sure that your goals are:

-1) Specific – goal has to clearly describe what has to happen, what is the expected outcome.
+1) Specific – good goal clearly describes what needs to happen, what is the expected outcome.

-3) Time bound - set specific dates as deadlines for your goals (“in 1 year” is bad, “achieved by 14th of April 2010″ is better).
+3) Time bound – good goal has specific dates as deadlines (“in 1 year” is bad, “achieved by 14th of April 2011” is better).

 Ask yourself: